Looking to make new connections in the food system community to exchange ideas and discuss new projects and job opportunities.

 Design by me via www.Moo.com

-Curiosity- I have the propensity to stay curious and strive to process what I learn into wisdom for myself and my community.
-It's drawn me to explore physical and educational trainings and pursuits that bring me a lot of joy- including some listed here:
+CURIOSITY I prefer to stay curious about the world around me and enjoy asking questions.
+I strive to process what I learn into wisdom for myself and my community.
+This character trait has drawn me to explore physical and educational trainings and pursuits that bring me a lot of joy- including some listed here:

-I completed my graduate studies for my Master of Health Science in Environmental Health and Engineering at Hopkins as a part-time student while working full-time.
-As a long time volunteer in soup kitchens and anti-hunger fundraising, I began to see those as band-aids to a bigger problem.
-I wanted to move away from that world and study solutions to food access and food waste.
+In 2024, I completed my graduate studies for my Master of Health Science in Environmental Health and Engineering at Hopkins as a part-time student while working full-time.
+As a long time volunteer in soup kitchens and anti-hunger fundraising, I began to wonder about the underlying conditions bringing people to soup kitchens or needing food assistance.

-I focused on understanding the connections between environmental health and the food system.
-During my time there I focused my research on long-practiced environmental justice approaches and how using those tools and practices could promote food system resilience.
+I chose my program because I could focus on understanding the connections between environmental health and the food system.
+During my time there I focused my research on food system planning and long-practiced environmental justice approaches to addressing inequity, and how using those tools and practices could promote food system resilience.

 Achieving food justice would require that all people have access to affordable housing, food, health care, fair wages, reliable transportation and live in a healthy environment.